In addition to the major sources, also use these specialized sources.

 Balance of Payments Statistics and International Investment Position

 Detailed balance of payments data for current account (goods and services), capital account, financial account (direct and portfolio investment), and reserves.
 World and regional tables are also presented.
 Includes a detailed section on methodology, compilation practices, and data sources.
 For data prior to 1981 and back to 1938, see Balance of Payments Yearbook HF1014 .I61

-For definitions, see Balance of payments and international investment position manual (DSS) HG3881.5.I58 .I55 2009 .
-Data is available through Global Insight and Data-Planet Datasets
+For definitions, see Balance of payments and international investment position manual and the BPM6 Compilation Guide.
+Data is also available through Global Insight and Sage Data

 International Debt Statistics